theothermattm/simple-selenium-shell/README.md

 Simple Selenium
 ===============

-A simple [selenium webdriver](http://docs.seleniumhq.org/projects/webdriver/) project to get started.
-It uses webdriver to run a java test that goes to a specific web site and assert the URL of the site.
+A simple [selenium webdriver](http://docs.seleniumhq.org/projects/webdriver/) project to get started writing tests fast.
+It uses Webdriver to run a java test that goes to a specific web site and assert the URL of the site.

+The tests are written with [JUnit 5](https://junit.org/junit5/) and assertions are written with [Hamcrest](http://hamcrest.org/).

 This repository could be used to get started with Selenium.

 Dependency
 ---------------